D-A-Reiss/quantum_reinforcement_learning_of_classical_rare_trajectories/Fourier_series_analysis/README.md

+# TODO: update this README.md file also with changes in other branch; add options to install dependencies via uv

 # Quantum reinforcement learning of classical rare dynamics: analysis via Fourier series

 This repository contains the code used in the publication "Quantum reinforcement learning (QRL) of classical rare dynamics: